-66.3.4 For Manufacturers, 3 additional test days may be allocated to each team in addition to Art.
+66.3.4 For Manufacturers, 7 additional test days may be allocated to each team in addition to Art.
 66.3.2.
 These additional days will only be applicable to guest drivers who have not been nominated to score points in the Manufacturers Championship in the previous or current year.
 Teams should advise the FIA of any guest drivers' test, by email, five days in advance, with copy to all other registered teams (no test form required).
 The test must comply with articles 66.1 and 66.2.

-66.4 TEST RESTRICTIONS FOR P1 DRIVERS REGISTERED IN THE WRC TROPHY, P2 AND P3 DRIVERS
+66.4 TEST RESTRICTIONS FOR P1 DRIVERS ENTERED WITH 2017 WRC CARS BUT NOT NOMINATED TO SCORE MANUFACTURER POINTS, P1 DRIVERS REGISTERED IN THE WRC TROPHY, P2 AND P3 DRIVERS

-P1 drivers (registered in the WRC TROPHY) and P2 and P3 drivers are prohibited from testing in a country of a Championship round during the three weeks preceding the rally except when a request is made to the rally organiser concerned.
+P1 drivers (entered with 2017 WRC cars but not nominated to score Manufacturer points, or registered in the WRC TROPHY) and P2 and P3 drivers are prohibited from testing in a country of a Championship round during the three weeks preceding the rally except when a request is made to the rally organiser concerned.
 This request must include: